huax2/305CDE/labs/01 JavaScript Language/01 Tools/README.md

 In this task you will write a simple function to detect and remove duplicates from a task list.
 1. Open the `simple_function.html` file.
 2. View the live preview and test out what the page does.
 3. Load the associated JS file `js/tasks.js` in Brackets and check you undestand how it works.
-In particular you need to identify the function that gets called when the button is clicked.
+In pagit
 ### 4.1 Test Your Understanding

 1. Modify the function that is called when the button is clicked